sunjay/sunjay.github.io/_posts/2016-07-25-rust-code-coverage.md

 ```

 The compiled binaries are placed in `target/debug`.
 Cargo may create multiple
 test executables if you have multiple binaries.
+Note that Cargo will postfix the test binary names with a hash, e.g. `<executable name>-012954d6a8535cff`, so make sure to pick the latest of these binaries for the next step.

 To run your tests and collect coverage, run kcov with the following command: